nathanielcrosby/COSC-223_Final/README.md

 It then runs through the simulation of the queueing system where jobs are added, go to different stations and then leave.
 Built into this class are the save csv functions.

-Simulate(): The main simulate command
+*Simulate()*: The main simulate command
--jobs The number of jobs that will be added to the system.
+- jobs: The number of jobs that will be added to the system.
--buffer The number of jobs to wait before equilibrium.
+- buffer: The number of jobs to wait before equilibrium.
--p The geometric variable for when groups arrive.
+- p: The geometric variable for when groups arrive.
--qs An array of the geometric variables for job sizes at each station.
+- qs: An array of the geometric variables for job sizes at each station.
--size The number of stations/
+- size: The number of stations/
--mealQuality The baseline value for how much students like the entree.
+- mealQuality: The baseline value for how much students like the entree.
--sideQuality The baseline value for how much students like the other stations.
+- sideQuality: The baseline value for how much students like the other stations.
--shock A boolean for whether or not to add a shock.
+- shock: A boolean for whether or not to add a shock.
--traffic A geometric variable for how large the arriving group will be.
+- traffic: A geometric variable for how large the arriving group will be.
--groupQueue A boolean for whether or not the groups stay together.
+- groupQueue: A boolean for whether or not the groups stay together.
--portionSize The fraction that the food scores are multiplied by after each stop.
+- portionSize: The fraction that the food scores are multiplied by after each stop.
 Simulates larger portions.
--return 2 arrays: the first is average line size for each server, the second is average wait time for each server
+- return 2 arrays: the first is average line size for each server, the second is average wait time for each server

 Server():